-SUBJECT: Mobility allowance, non contributory invalidity pension, invalid care allowance, attendance allowance
+SUBJECT: Mobility allowance, non contributory invalidity pension, housewives non-contributory invalidity pension, invalid care allowance, attendence allowance.

 At 361 code the amount received each week.

 Mobility allowance is a benefit for disabled people.
 It is being introduced in stages over a 3-year period starting January 1976, and will eventually cover people from 5-64 (59 if a woman).
 Invalid tricycles will continue to be available instead of the allowance for those who prefer them.